EconometricInstitute/feb22012-programming-website/data/week7/1-course-overview.md

 ```

 ### The `Optional<T>` class
 An object of `Optional<T>` either: holds a single value of type T, or holds no value at all.
-It can be used to avoid returning null values and forces the user to deal
+It can be used to avoid returning null values and forces the
-with potential absence of a result.
+caller to deal with potential absence of a result.
 Static methods that can be used to obtain an `Optional` object:

 ```java
 public static <T> Optional<T> empty() public static <T> Optional<T> of(T elem) public static <T> Optional<T> ofNullable(T elem)
 ```

+So for example `Optional<String> name = Optional.of("Grace")` gives an
+`Optional` that holds a value, while `Optional<String> missing = Optional.empty()`
+gives you an empty `Optional`.

-The following methods are available on an `Optional` object:
+The following methods are available on an `Optional` object and can be used to
+handle the object:

 ```java
 public T get()
 public void ifPresent(Consumer<T> action)